 - 1. Make sure that the rotor and lid are clean and show no signs of corrosion or cracking. - 2.
-Make sure that the 40-sector (45 000 rpm) overspeed disk is properly attached to the rotor bottom.
-If the disk is missing or damaged, replace it according to the instructions in Rotors and Tubes. - 3.
+Make sure that the 36-sector (50 000 rpm) overspeed disk is properly attached to the rotor bottom.
+If it is missing or damaged, replace it according to the instructions in Rotors and Tubes. - 3.
 Check the chemical compatibilities of all materials used (refer to Appendix A in Rotors and Tubes). - 4.
-Verify that the tubes and bottles being used are listed in Table 1.
+Verify that the tubes being used are listed in Table 1.